-Parents, carers and family members taking occasional informal photographs with mobile devices of their own child, ward or family member at a Lee-on-the-Solent GC event do not need to register their details with the Lee-on-the-Solent GC.
+Parents, carers and family members taking occasional informal photographs with mobile devices of their own child, ward or family member at a BCLGA event do not need to register their details with BCLGA.

-If such photographs include other children (eg at a prize presentation) they should not be publicly displayed or published on social media unless the prior permission of the parents/carers of all the children in the photographs has been obtained.
+If such photographs include other children (e.g. at a prize presentation) they should not be publicly displayed or published on social media unless the prior permission of the parents/carers of all the children in the photographs has been obtained.